 Nursing programs provide the opportunity to become an integral part of the healthcare field.
-Nurses are essential in hospitals, physician’s offices, nursing homes, and other facilities.
+Nurses are essential in hospitals, physicians' offices, nursing homes, and other healthcare facilities.
 Common job responsibilities include providing and coordinating patient care and educating patients about health conditions.
-According the Bureau of Labor Statistics , registered nursing positions are projected to increase by 15% between 2016 and 2026, and the National, median pay in 2016 was $68,450 per year.
+According to the Bureau of Labor Statistics (BLS), registered nurses receive a national average salary of $68,450 per year, and positions are projected to increase by 15% between 2016-2026.

-The employment outlook for nurses is expected to grow because of an aging population and the increase in chronic diseases such as diabetes and heart disease.
+An aging population and increase in chronic diseases, such as diabetes and heart disease, contribute to the growing demand for nurses.
 According to the BLS, 32,930 nurses are currently employed in Connecticut, and the annual mean salary for nurses in the state is $78,270, which is higher than the national average.
 Nursing schools in Connecticut prepare students for many opportunities.

 How to Become a Nurse in Connecticut

 The procedure for becoming a nurse in Connecticut is similar to other states, but there are some differences.
 Connecticut is not one of the 25 states that belong to the APRN Compact.
-This compact allows licensed nurses the flexibility to practice in other states that are members.
-There are also differences in Connecticut in terms of the costs of licensing.
+This compact allows licensed nurses the flexibility to practice in other member states.
+There are also differences in Connecticut regarding licensing costs.

 To become a nurse, individuals need a diploma, undergraduate degree, or graduate degree from one of the nursing schools in Connecticut.
 Students can earn a nursing diploma or associate degree in about two years.
-An online nursing degree at the baccalaureate level can be earned at a Connecticut nursing school in four years.
-Advanced nurses teach college students or obtain leadership position guiding other nurses; these positions require a master of science in nursing or a doctor of nursing practice.
+An online nursing degree at the baccalaureate level is typically earned at a Connecticut nursing school in four years.
+Advanced nurses teach college students or obtain leadership positions guiding other nurses; these positions require a master of science in nursing or a doctor of nursing practice.

 Students can earn their online nursing degree by taking distance courses at one of the nursing schools in Connecticut.
-Online students usually complete clinicals at a local location.
-Applicants must be high school graduates and take prerequisite nursing courses such as biology, nutrition, anatomy, and statistics.
+Online students usually complete clinicals at a local site.
+Applicants must be high school graduates and take prerequisite nursing courses, such as biology, nutrition, anatomy, and statistics.

-After earning an online nursing degree, graduates must obtain employment in a healthcare setting where they accrue experience and are supervised.
-Nursing candidates must pass the NCLEX-RN test, earning either a pass or fail grade.
-Connecticut nurses must pay a test and state application fee.
+After earning an online nursing degree, graduates must obtain employment in a healthcare setting where they accrue supervised experience.
+Nursing candidates must pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+Connecticut nurses must pay test and state application fees.

 Nursing Licensure in Connecticut

-After a program is completed at one of the nursing schools in Connecticut, graduates have ninety days to pass the NCLEX-RN test.
+After completing a program at one of the nursing schools in Connecticut, graduates have 90 days to pass the NCLEX-RN.
 Individuals must submit transcripts to the Department of Public Health outlining their education.
-Graduates must verify that a credential, such as a diploma or associate degree in nursing, has been awarded from an institution.
-The NCLEX-RN test assesses the student’s acquired knowledge to determine whether they demonstrate sound judgment and are qualified to practice.
+The NCLEX-RN assesses student knowledge to determine whether they demonstrate sound judgment and are qualified to practice.

 Application Fee $180